 \subsection{Cosmological simulations}

-To make sure that our shock-tubes probe the most relevant physics, we first analyze the formation of shocks in a series of cluster mergers.
-We use the PICO-Clusters (Plasmas In COsmological Clusters) suite (Berlok et al., in prep) for this purpose, which comprises of 25 individual zoom-in simulations.
-The simulated clusters vary in mass between $10^{14.9}-10^{15.5}\,\rmn{M}_\odot$ at $z=0$.
-Cosmological volumes are periodic with a side-length of 1~co-moving Gpc $h^{-1}$ and use a Planck-2018 cosmology \citep{planck2020}; i.e. Hubble's constant is $H_0 = 100 \,h~\rmn{km~s}^{-1}~\rmn{Mpc}^{-1} = 67.3$ km s$^{-1}$ Mpc$^{-1}$ with the density parameters for matter, baryons, and a cosmological constant being $\Omega_\text{m} = 0.316$, $\Omega_\text{b} = 0.049$, and $\Omega_\Lambda = 0.684$, respectively.
+To make sure that our shock tubes probe the most relevant physics, we first analysed the formation of shocks in a series of cluster mergers.
+We used the PICO-Clusters (Plasmas In COsmological Clusters) suite (Berlok et al., in prep) for this purpose, which comprises of 25 individual zoom-in simulations.
+The simulated clusters vary in mass\footnote{Cluster masses are given as $M_{200} = 4/3 \pi R_{200}^3$, where $R_{200}$ is the radius of a sphere centred on the cluster within which the average density is 200 times the critical density of the Universe, $\rho_\rmn{crit}$.} between $10^{14.9}-10^{15.5}\,\rmn{M}_\odot$ at $z=0$ .
+Cosmological volumes are periodic with a side-length of 1~co-moving Gpc $h^{-1}$ and use a Planck 2018 cosmology \citep{planck2020}; i.e. Hubble's constant is $H_0 = 100 \,h~\rmn{km~s}^{-1}~\rmn{Mpc}^{-1} = 67.3$ km s$^{-1}$ Mpc$^{-1}$ with the density parameters for matter, baryons, and a cosmological constant being $\Omega_\text{m} = 0.316$, $\Omega_\text{b} = 0.049$, and $\Omega_\Lambda = 0.684$, respectively.

-Each zoom-in simulation is evolved from $z=127$ and has a dark matter resolution of $5.9\times10^7\,\rmn{M}_\odot$ (target gas mass of $1.1\times10^7\,\rmn{M}_\odot$) in the highest resolution region, which extends without contamination of lower resolution particles to a minimum of $3\times R_{200}$ throughout the simulation.
+Each zoom-in simulation was evolved from $z=127$ and has a dark matter resolution of $5.9\times10^7\,\rmn{M}_\odot$ (target gas mass of $1.1\times10^7\,\rmn{M}_\odot$) in the highest resolution region, which extends without contamination of lower resolution particles to a minimum of $3\times R_{200}$ throughout the simulation.
 This resolution is roughly comparable to that of the TNG300 \citep{nelson2019}, TNG-Cluster \citep{nelson2024}, and MilleniumTNG \citep{pakmor2023} simulations.
-Like these simulations we also use the IllustrisTNG galaxy formation model \citep{weinberger2017, pillepich2018}.
+Like these simulations we also used the IllustrisTNG galaxy formation model \citep{weinberger2017, pillepich2018}.
 This includes a \citet{springel2003} ISM, stellar and AGN feedback \citep{springel2005, weinberger2017}, radiative cooling and metal enrichment \citep{wiersma2009, vogelsberger2013}, magnetic fields \citep{pakmor2013, marinacci2018}, and the \citet{schaal2015} shock finder.

-CR protons and electrons are not included in this model.
+Cosmic ray protons and electrons were not included in this model.
 This is not a problem, however, as we focus at this stage purely on the study of shocks in low-redshift massive mergers; i.e. those most expected to create radio relics.
 Such shocks are only minimally affected by CR protons in clusters \citep{pfrommer2017} and are negligibly affected by CR electrons, owing to their small energy content \citep{winner2019}.